-This release from Public Health Scotland provides annual statistics on high, low and healthy body mass index (BMI) for Primary 1 school children (those aged around 5 years old), and includes data for school years 2001/02 to 2020/21.
+This annual release from Public Health Scotland (PHS) provides statistics on high, low and healthy body mass index (BMI) for Primary 1 school children (those aged around 5 years old), and includes data for school years 2001/02 to 2021/22.
 Statistics in this release are derived from height and weight measurements collected at health reviews in Primary 1.

-- Boys in Primary 1 are slightly less likely than girls to have a healthy weight.
+- Boys in Primary 1 remain slightly less likely than girls to have a healthy weight.

-A child's BMI is calculated by dividing their weight (in kilograms) by their height (in metres) squared.
+A child’s BMI is calculated by dividing their weight (in kilograms) by their height (in metres) squared.
 Children are then allocated to a healthy or unhealthy weight category by comparing their BMI to the range of BMIs seen among a reference group of children of the same age and sex.
 This summary provides information on the proportion of children found to be at risk of having an unhealthy weight based on the thresholds used for monitoring the health of the child population ('epidemiological thresholds').
-The full report also provides information on the proportion of children found to have an unhealthy weight based on the stricter clinical thresholds used by health professionals caring for individual children.
-There is continued concern over the levels of overweight and obesity among children in Scotland.
-Obesity during childhood is a health concern in itself, and it can also lead to physical and mental health problems throughout adulthood.
-Being underweight in childhood can also be a cause for concern, indicating poor nutritional intake and/or underlying medical problems.
+The full report also provides information on the proportion of children found to have an unhealthy weight based on the narrower clinical thresholds used by health professionals caring for individual children.
+Monitoring healthy weight across the child population is a way of seeing how well the needs of children are being met.
+Maintaining a healthy weight through childhood is associated with many health benefits.

 If you have an enquiry relating to this publication, please email firstname.lastname@example.org.